Avoiding Accidental Infringement: A Guide To Searching for Trademarks

-Why do I need to do search for other trademarks?
+Why do I need to search for other trademarks?

-Trademark law is, in essence, all about avoiding consumer confusion.
-If there are two businesses in the same area, using the same or similar trademarks (particularly for a similar product), consumers may be confused as to which product they are purchasing.
+In essence, trademark law is all about avoiding consumer confusion.
+If two businesses in the same area use the same or similar trademarks, particularly for a similar product or service, consumers may confuse the brands.

 What methods and resources are useful in a self-search?

-The first place you should look is the USPTO website, where you can do free searches for federally registered marks.
-Federally registered trademarks are afforded nationwide use of the mark, even if the mark is not in use nationwide, and they are considered as giving "constructive notice" to all future users.
-Constructive notice simply means that you can't claim that you weren't aware of the trademark.
-Because it's federally registered, you are expected to know it is being used and improper use can result in an award of damages and attorney's fees.
+Federally registered trademarks are afforded nationwide use of the mark, even if the mark is not in use nationwide.
+Federal trademarks in the database give constructive notice to all future users.
+Constructive notice means you can't claim you weren't aware of the trademark.

-If you are close to a location, you can also visit the Patent and Trademark Depository Libraries (PTDLs), which have branches in every state.
-PTDLs have paper directories of federal trademarks as well as online databases of registered and pending trademark registrations.
-PTDLs are also useful because they have product guides and other resources to search for similar trademarks in addition to exact matches.
-Investigating the existence of similar sounding (or looking) trademarks is important because you may be precluded from using your mark if there is such a mark in use that could cause consumer confusion.
-(Keep in mind that consumer confusion is determined by the courtsdon't assume that because you think consumers could tell the difference that a court, or the owner of the existing similar mark, would agree.)
+If you are close to a location, you can also visit the Patent and Trademark Depository Libraries (PTDLs).
+There are branches in almost every state.
+PTDLs have paper directories of federal trademarks and online databases of registered and pending trademark registrations.
+PTDLs are also helpful because they have product guides and other resources to search for similar trademarks in addition to exact matches.

 What if I want a professional to do a trademark search for me?

-There are professional search firms which specialize in trademark searches and are very useful to companies that expect to have a large initial capital investment in the development of their mark.
-Search firms charge thousands of dollars and find both registered and unregistered trademarks as well as similar sounding/looking marks.
-The most respected and well known such firm is Thomson Compumark.
+Professional search firms are a step up from an online search company.
+These firms specialize in trademark searches.
+They are useful to companies that expect to have a significant initial capital investment in the development of their mark.
+Search firms charge thousands of dollars and find registered and unregistered trademarks and similar sounding/looking marks.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help